keronei/mvvm-weather-app/README.md

 - [x] Details of city weather with listing upto 7 days ahead
 - [x] Favouriting city from detail view, gets listed on the top
 - [x] Notification of hourly weather update for every favourited city.
-- [x] Ready for extension with cities inbuilt cities - only top 20 are displayed.
+- [x] Ready for extension with inbuilt cities - only top 20 are displayed.

 ### Running
 You will need a `key.properties` file with `API_KEY=abckey`, you can get the key from [openweathermap](https://openweathermap.org/)